oscarpulido55/aef-data-model/README.md

 ## Integration with Analytics Engineering Framework

-This Orchestration Framework is designed as a component of a comprehensive Analytics Engineering Framework comprised of:
+This opininated Data Model management repository is designed as a component of a comprehensive Analytics Engineering Framework comprised of:

 1. Analytics Engineering Framework - Data Orchestration: Automates the generation of Google Cloud Workflows Definition files.
 1. Analytics Engineering Framework - Orchestration Framework: Seamlessly deploy your orchestration infrastructure.